Literature has always been an important part of Finnish culture. Finns are avid readers,

-The library system plays a central role in the maintenance and development of Finnish literacy and the advancement of reading as a hobby.
-The Government supports the development of library activity, and fosters cooperation between schools and libraries.
+The library system plays a central role in maintaining and developing Finnish literacy and in advancing reading as a hobby.
+The Government supports the development of library activities and fosters cooperation between schools and libraries.

 Public support for literature

-Because the market for Finnish literature is small, public support is indispensable for authors.
-The creative work of writers and translators is supported by means of grants and subsidies, as well as by separate artist grants.
-The author grants are allocated by the National Council for Literature.
+The market for Finnish literature is small so public support is indispensable for authors.
+The creative work of writers and translators is supported by means of grants and subsidies, and through separate artist grants.
+These grants to authors are allocated by the National Council for Literature.

 Translations of Finnish literature

 Finnish Literature Exchange (FILI) disseminates information about Finnish literature abroad and promotes the translation of Finnish fiction and non-fiction written in Finnish, Swedish and Sami.

 Currently over 200 titles are published in 40–50 languages every year.
 The Finnish Literature in Translation database contains references to information on Finnish, Swedish, and Sami fiction and non-fiction translations.

 Finland will be the Guest of Honour at the Frankfurt Book Fair in 2014.
 The Finnish Literature Exchange (FILI) and the Finnish Literature Society are in charge of the implementation of the Guest of Honour project.
 A cultural programme focusing on German-speaking Europe in 2014 is being coordinated by the Finnish Institute in Germany.